SniperPickAxe/FVT-fabric-modified/README.md

     Makes your tools stop working at certain durability (will stop at 2 durability for most tools).
 This includes swords, pickaxes, axes, shovels, hoes, trident, bow and crossbow.
 Can be overriden (by default holding right ALT).

+* ### No Break Swap Stop

+    Will no longer stop breaking a block when you swap tools.

 * ### Cloud Height

     Allows you to set the height at which clouds render (-64 to 320).